skyfe79/Awesome/README.md

 - [stagewise](https://github.com/stagewise-io/stagewise) - stagewise is the first frontend coding agent for existing production-grade web apps 🪄  -- Lives inside your browser 💻 -- Makes changes in local codebase 🤓 -- Compatible with all kinds of frameworks and setups 💪
 - [opcode](https://github.com/winfunc/opcode) - A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.
 - [gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
-- [ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is a leading open-source Retrieval-Augmented Generation (RAG) engine that fuses cutting-edge RAG with Agent capabilities to create a superior context layer for LLMs
 - [voltagent](https://github.com/VoltAgent/voltagent) - Open Source TypeScript AI Agent Framework with built-in LLM Observability
 - [opencode](https://github.com/sst/opencode) - The AI coding agent built for the terminal.
 - [metorial](https://github.com/metorial/metorial) - Connect any AI model to 600+ integrations; powered by MCP 📡 🚀